Part of the TeachMe Series

 Elongation continues until the RNA polymerase encounters a stop sequence.
 At this point, transcription stops, and the RNA polymerase releases the DNA template.

-Figure 2 – The 3 stages of transcription
+Fig 2 – The stages of DNA transcription

 Pre-translational mRNA processing